Gračac

+Climate

+Since records began in 1960, the highest temperature recorded at the local weather station was 39.6 C, on 2 August 2017.
+The coldest temperature was -34.6 C, on 13 January 2003.

 History

-Gračac was ruled by Ottoman Empire between 1527 and 1687 (nominally to 1699) as part of the Sanjak of Lika in the Bosnia Eyalet before Austrian conquest.
+Gračac was ruled by the Ottoman Empire between 1527 and 1687 (nominally to 1699) as part of the Sanjak of Lika in the Bosnia Eyalet before Austrian conquest.
 The 1712–14 census of Lika and Krbava registered 1,711 inhabitants, out of whom 1,655 were Vlachs, 53 were Catholic Bunjevci and 3 were Catholic Croats.
 The term "Vlach" was used at the time to describe a population of Eastern Orthodox religion and rarely as an ethnic group.
 Those families that moved to Gračac came from area south east of Belgrade.
 In the late 19th century and early 20th century, Gračac was part of the Lika-Krbava County of the Kingdom of Serbs, Croats and Slovenes.

+On 20 December 1865, judge Josifović of the Otočac court caused a scandal by sentencing 70 year old Gračac parish priest Jovan Radošević to 6 months imprisonment for failure to pay the interest on a 22 franc loan by the year's end.
+Radošević's opponents replaced him with priest Đuro Alaga.

-From 1992 to 1992, Gračac was part of the self-proclaimed Republic of Serbian Krajina.
-In 1995, the town was taken over by Croatian forces during Operation Storm.
+From 1991 to 1995, Gračac was part of the self-proclaimed Republic of Serbian Krajina.
+In August of 1995, the town was taken over by Croatian forces during Operation Storm.
 At least 14 Serb civilians were killed by the Croatian Army in the nearby Kijani village during and in the aftermath of Operation Storm in August 1995.

 The area of Gračac was not part of the Austro-Hungarian crown land of Dalmatia, but it is often perceived as part of Dalmatia in the modern sense because of its inclusion in Zadar County.

 Demographics

+In 2021, the municipality had 3,136 residents in the following 39 settlements: